wheelercj/Parhelion/README.md

 # are hardcoded.
 DEFAULT_BOT_PREFIXES=";,par ,Par "

-# Required by the owner-only `gist` command for making gists.
+# Required if you want to use the owner-only `gist` command for making gists.
 MAIN_GITHUB_GISTS_TOKEN="ghp_gHc6Zhhprk43ZGM1VNNvQmgnDxydvKxmDVfb"

 # These are used to automatically create gists of any leaked bot tokens Parhelion
 # detects to invalidate the tokens and protect Discord bots (including itself).
-You
+If you
-# might want to create a separate GitHub account for this if you think a lot of tokens
+# think many tokens might be spammed, you could create a separate GitHub account for
-# might be spammed so you don't clutter your main account.
+# this so you don't clutter your main account (if you have one).
 ALTERNATE_GITHUB_GISTS_TOKEN="ghp_aPyJbZJYCXN9wS0ZGsnHPMvc40A63DUnIScH"
 ALTERNATE_GITHUB_ACCOUNT_NAME="beep-boop-82197842"

+# The support server variables are for a support server for your bot, if you have one.
 SUPPORT_SERVER_LINK="https://discord.gg/mCqGhPJVcN"
 SUPPORT_SERVER_ID="845465081582977044"